Industrializing an Innovative Product

 - Optimize the parts and pieces of the product thinking about the possible future techniques of mass production.

-- Define a patent that accumulates all the learning of the prototyping process.
+- Define a patent that captures all the learnings from the prototyping process.

 - Show your product to potential investors or those interested in exploiting or buying the patent.